bootladder/blog/jekyll/_posts/2017-08-30-automatic-deploy-this-blog.md

 The worst part being that git pull happens on the production host and the others happen on dev host.

-So, I found a bunch of posts talking about a push-to-deploy solution using git --init.
+So, I found a bunch of posts talking about a push-to-deploy solution using git --bare.
 It works by pushing commits to a bare repository located on production host.
 The bare repo then has a post receive hook which installs files somewhere else on the production filesytem.

 I want to skip a step there, because fortunately, the Docker setup for this blog maps the web server root directory to inside the git repo.
+So no separate install directory needed.

 This guide is relevant, actually obvious but it's nice to see it in a guide.  https://gist.github.com/joahking/780877